chewbecky/wireframr/README.md

 ## Usage

-To use Wirframr, select the elements in Sketch you want to be "wireframed" and go to Plugins -> Wireframe -> Create Wireframes.
+To use Wirframr, select the elements in Sketch you want to look like wireframes and go to Plugins -> Wireframe -> Create Wireframes.